redis/docs/content/commands/flushdb/index.md

 ## Notes

 * An asynchronous `FLUSHDB` command only deletes keys that were present at the time the command was invoked.
 Keys created during an asynchronous flush will be unaffected.
-* This commands does not delete functions
+* This command does not delete functions.

 ## Behavior change history